 If you’re looking for somewhere fancy to impress your date, then look no further than The Spiritualist.
 Located in the centre of Glasgow, this enchanting bar and restaurant offers an atmospheric place to linger and chat during the day, or enjoy attractive cocktails in the evening.
 Its chic but unique décor makes it somewhere neither of you will ever forget – and with spirits and cocktails starting from £3.65 and £8 respectively, you get this extraordinary experience at an affordable price.

-Why not finish any of these ideas off with something cool in the evening?
+Why not finish any of these ideas off with something fun in the evening?